 3. Follow a Predictable and Reliable Schedule

-When a dog is frightened and stressed, the hormone cortisol pumps through its body, making matters worse.
+When your dog is frightened and stressed, the hormone cortisol pumps through its body, making matters worse.

 4. Make a Genuine Connection with the Dog

 If this is the case with your dog, you’ll have to get creative and make a genuine connection with the dog in another way.

-Giving a dog treats (turkey, chicken, tuna) during training sessions, when they do what is asked of them, is one of the many ways to connect with your dog.
+Giving dog treats during training sessions, when they do what is asked of them, is one of the many ways to connect with your dog.